 Peace Corps Volunteers work abroad for a period of 24 months after 3 months of training.
 Volunteers work with governments, schools, non-profit organizations, non-government organizations, and entrepreneurs in education, hunger, business, information technology, agriculture, and the environment.
 Peace Corps Volunteers serve in 75 countries in Africa, Asia, the Caribbean, Central America and Mexico, South America, Europe, the Pacific Islands, and the Middle East.
 PCVs receive a living allowance, free travel and transition reward after completing 27 months of service.
 Peace Corps is open to U.S. citizens age 18 and older who are curious about the world and committed to helping others.
 Check the website for deadlines by opportunity.

-If you are between age 18 and 30 years old with vision and a ground-breaking proposal that will help to expand knowledge of our world and improve the quality of life on the planet, apply for a Rolex Award.
+If you are between ages 18 and 30 years old with a vision and a ground-breaking proposal that will help to expand your knowledge of our world and improve the quality of life on the planet, apply for a Rolex Award.
 Five inspiring Young Leaders will receive 100,000 francs each, double the previous amount offered to winners in this age group.
 They will also benefit from worldwide publicity and receive a Rolex chronometer.
-Applications must be broadly in the areas of the environment, applied science and technology, or exploration.
-In addition to demonstrating a spirit of enterprise and leadership, candidates must put forward projects or work plans that have a clear purpose, are original and have the potential for significant impact.
+Applications must be broadly in the areas of the environment, applied science, and technology, or exploration.
+In addition to demonstrating a spirit of enterprise and leadership, candidates must put forward projects or work plans that have a clear purpose, are original, and have the potential for significant impact.